-We are pioneering a deep and varied pipeline of gene therapies for genetically defined neurological diseases with a focus on the spinal cord.
+We are a fully integrated research and development company pioneering a deep and varied pipeline of gene therapies with an initial focus on the spinal cord.

 Our approach leverages the significant progress that has been made in identifying specific, disease-causing mutations.

 By manipulating and correcting the “faulty” gene, either:

 we’ll be able to introduce new therapies to help fight disease, changing the way we approach and treat inherited diseases.